Welcome to the LEAD Greece Accepted Student Information page! Navigate the tabs below for everything you need to know

 Students are required to order a program workbook and complete several assignments prior to departure.

 To order your Blue Book, please click here.
-(Link will be posted in March)
+(Link will be available in April)

 We recommend placing your order as soon as possible to allow yourself time for shipping and to complete all assignments.
 It is required that all students bring the program workbook abroad this summer for use on the program.